 Negotiate With the Lawyer of the Other Parent

 Your first and easiest option for lowering your child support payments is to agree with your fellow parent.
 If the two of you can mutually agree to a lower payment, your lawyer can take the agreement to a judge and modify your payments.
 A divorce lawyer will also be better at handling negotiations.

 However, if you aren’t on good speaking terms with the other parent or they refuse to agree to lower payments, you’ll have to move on to plan B.

-Because people usually aren’t willing to take less money when they don’t have to, you’ll likely have to appeal to the court for a reduction in child custody payments.
+Because people usually aren’t willing to take less money when they don’t have to, you’ll likely have to request to the court for a reduction in child support payments.
 While you can do this yourself, you’ll have much more success with a family lawyer.

 In most cases, you’ll need a good reason to support the need for a payment reduction.
 Typically, there are three different avenues that your lawyer can pursue.

 If you recently got demoted or took on a new job where you’re getting paid less than before, you can typically get your child support payments reduced.
 The original payment plan was most likely based on your income and what the child needed to be supported.
 Therefore, if you’re not making as much money as before, you shouldn’t have to pay the same amount in child support.

 Another reason for a payment reduction is if you’re suddenly paying more for expenses than you previously were.
 However, this won’t apply if you move to a fancier apartment or get a new gym membership.
 Instead, increased costs typically apply to health insurance, child care, and tuition costs.
 Your family lawyer will help you know if you have a foot to stand on regarding cost considerations.